zxc916684603/ecs/intl.en-US/User Guide/Security groups/Add security group rules.md

     tcp        0      0 0.0.0.0:80                  0.0.0.0:*                   LISTEN
     ```

-3. Enter `http://public IP address of the instance` in the browser address bar.
+3. Enter `http://public IP address of the instance` into your browser.
 If access is successful, the rules have been activated.

 **Windows instances:**

 For a Windows instance in the security group, follow these steps to verify the security group rule:

 1. [Connect to a Windows instance](reseller.en-US/User Guide/Connect to instances/Connect to a Windows instance.md#).
-2. Run the **CMD**, and run the following command to check whether TCP Whether 80 is being listened.
+2. Run the **CMD**, and run the following command to check whether TCP port 80 is being listened.

     ```
     netstat -aon | findstr :80